identiops/terraform-hcloud-k3s/README.md

   from the within the cluster.
 - Integration of Hetzner Cloud Storage Interface for managing volumes from the within the cluster.
-- Convenience scripts for retrieving the kubernetes configuration and accessing nodes via SSH and SCP.
+- Convenience scripts for retrieving the Kubernetes configuration and accessing nodes via SSH and SCP.
 - Calculation of monthly costs for every part of the deployment (see `terraform output`).